We offer great prices on bulk earplugs.

 Occupational noise-induced hearing loss (NIHL) is a major industrial disease in Australia and entails substantial economic costs.

-Exposure to excessive noise also involves large costs to organisations by way of increased employee turnover and absenteeism, lowered performance and possible contribution to accidents.
+Exposure to excessive noise also involves high costs to organizations through increased employee turnover and absenteeism, lowered performance, and possible accidents.

 Who does hearing loss affect?